Chloroxuron: Synthesis

-An alternative three-step synthesis of Chloroxuron begins with a nucleophilic aromatic substitution reaction between p-chlorophenol and p-chloroaniline under basic conditions, yielding 4-(4-chlorophenoxy)aniline.
+An alternative three-step synthesis of chloroxuron begins with a nucleophilic aromatic substitution reaction between p-chlorophenol and p-chloroaniline under basic conditions, yielding 4-(4-chlorophenoxy)aniline.
 This intermediate is then treated with phosgene to form an isocyanate, which subsequently reacts with dimethylamine to produce the final substituted urea product.

 Reactions

 Chloroxuron can be decomposed in several ways including hydrolysis, photo- and metabolic degradation.
 It breaks down into amines, urea derivatives, and phenols under strong acidic or basic conditions.

-Under UV light, Chloroxuron can undergo photochemical demethylation, dearylation, and dechlorination, as well as photooxidation, leading to the formation of hydroxylated compounds or chlorophenol derivatives.
-Degradation of Chloroxuron in plants and soil is facilitated by microflora and microfauna, giving monomethylated, dimethylated, and aniline derivatives.
+Under UV light, chloroxuron can undergo photochemical demethylation, dearylation, and dechlorination, as well as photooxidation, leading to the formation of hydroxylated compounds or chlorophenol derivatives.
+Degradation of chloroxuron in plants and soil is facilitated by microflora and microfauna, giving monomethylated, dimethylated, and aniline derivatives.
 One possible bio-enzymatic degradation pathway involves laccase immobilized on zein-polyurethane nanofibers.

 Use and purpose

 Chloroxuron is a phenylurea herbicide mainly used for selective pre- and post-emergence control of annual mosses, grasses and broad-leaved weeds.
 This herbicide is particularly useful for common crop plants such as soy beans, onions, celery and strawberry.

-The usage of Chloroxuron has declined after the European Union officially banned the substance in 2015, according to the amended Annexes II, III and V to Regulation (EC) No 396/2005.
+The use of chloroxuron has declined after the European Union officially banned the substance in 2015, according to the amended Annexes II, III and V to Regulation (EC) No 396/2005.